 - 10. If I later commence a claim that is not a Released Claim for damages for harm or injuries which are the same as or similar to the harm or injuries resulting from the Released Claims, and the Releasees or any of them are made parties to such action, the fact and amount of this Release, as well as details of the damages or harm which I claimed in the Released Claims, may be disclosed by the Releasees to the court in the context of such later claim. - 11.
 I acknowledge and declare that I fully understand the terms of this Release, and that I have signed the Release voluntarily for the purpose of obtaining the benefit of the Individual Assessment Process.
 I further acknowledge that I have sought and obtained legal advice in respect of the Released Claims and this Release. - 12.
 I understand that Her Majesty the Queen does not admit any liability to me by acceptance of this Release or by any payment that may be made to me. - 13.
 I understand that I am not an Eligible CEP Recipient within the meaning of the Indian Residential Schools Final Settlement Agreement, and that I am not entitled to receive and that I will not receive a Common Experience Payment as described in that Agreement.

-day of , 2006.
+I have signed this Release the day of , 2006.

+SIGNED, SEALED AND DELIVERED IN THE PRESENCE OF:

-[Name of Releasor] (SEAL)
+Witness [Name of Releasor] (SEAL)

--

-day of
+[Name of Releasor]

+Address: